m2osw/prinbee/README.md

 The basic features include:

 * Replication -- data gets duplicated on multiple computers
-* Horizontal Groth -- you can just add more computers to handle more data
+* Horizontal Growth -- you can just add more computers to handle more data
 * Resilience -- the network connections can be down and data is not lost